andyjessop/faststate/README.md

 PicoStore is a small and fast state management container for JavaScript apps.

+**Note: this library is currently in alpha and therefore the API is subject to breaking changes.**

 Features:
 - **tiny** (<1KB minified)
 - **no dependencies**